alandarev/spellcraft/README.md

 spellcraft
 ==========

-I am thrilling to let you know that our small team of wowmod developers decided to work on a different RPG-like mod for CS:GO called **SpellCraft**
+I am thrilled to let you know that our small team of wowmod developers decided to work on a different RPG-like mod for CS:GO called **SpellCraft**

 ## Structure of a repository